 Note: Recession years are defined as the years between the peak and trough of real GDP for each state.
-Source: Munnell, Chen, and Sanzenbacher (2018 forthcoming). shows a clear relationship between the size of the downturn and the state's TFR.
-As the unemployment rate rose when the Great Recession hit each state, the red dots show that the state's TFR declined.
+Source: Munnell, Chen, and Sanzenbacher (2018 forthcoming).

 Extending the relationship between changes in the unemployment rate and changes in the TFR to the recovery, one would expect the black dots representing the economic expansion to fall along the dashed line in the upper left hand quadrant of Figure 6.
 Instead, the black dots show that the reduction of the unemployment rate associated with the recovery has been accompanied by a further decline in the TFR - all the dots are in the lower left quadrant.